Galeria-Kaufhof/ha-jobs/README.md

 Support for distributed, highly available (batch) singleton jobs, with job scheduling, locking, supervision and job status persistence.
 Implemented with Scala, Akka and Cassandra.

+## New in 1.5.2

+- #25 job supervisor should retry failed jobs by given retrigger count

 ## New in 1.5.1

 - critical bugfix in JobSupervisor